 For example, at its finest setting, the Preciso can grind all the way down to an extremely fine (talc-like) granularity.
 The consistency of the ground coffee at the end of the scale is finer than the Virtuoso can produce.
 What the Preciso also offers is added control.
 Indeed, as the name suggests, the Preciso is all about precision.
 It can produce an espresso grind just as easily as the grinds needed for your Chemex or Aeropress or even regular drip coffee maker.
 Whatever the grind, this grinder can produce with ease.

 For the casual home user, this kind of control may not be a top priority, even if you want to grind for espresso.
-However, if you like to experiment with your grinds, the Preciso offers plenty of scope to play around!
-An added benefit of the Preciso is the fact that it is sold new with the handy portaholder accessory discussed above.
+However, if you like to experiment with your grinds, the Preciso offers plenty of scopes to play around with!
+An added benefit of the Preciso is the fact that it is sold new with the handy potholder accessory discussed above.

 Overall, the Preciso is a solid grinder that’s a step up from the Virtuoso, for those looking for that extra level of precision.

 The Virtuoso and Preciso grinders have much in common, in terms of features and grind quality.
 In addition, both units are compact and user-friendly.

 The main thing that sets a quality grinder apart from an inferior one is the burrs and with these two Baratza models, you have top-notch 40mm conical burrs that ensure the best possible grind quality for the longest possible time (as long as you follow the maintenance instructions, of course).
 Also, both grinders feature the powerful GB 2.0 gearbox and have similar capacities that can be increased with one or more optional 9oz extenders.

 Third-party reviews of both these models are generally, but not wholly, positive.
 Negatives mostly relate to problems with individual units breaking down.
 Overall, the Virtuoso fares better in terms of positive user reviews.